ashamhusain1/se-sose20-exercise-1-tcod/README.md

 gradle test
 ```

-*To generate a test case score (mark allocation based on passing tests), use:
+To generate a test case score (mark allocation based on passing tests), use:
 ```
 gradle score
 ```
-`n.b.`

-This is an experimental feature still under development!
+- This is an experimental feature still under development!

 `Tip:`
 ```
 gradle clean
 gradle build
 ```
-Running `gradle build` is the same as running `gradle run` and `gradle test`.
+Running `gradle build` is the same as running `gradle run` and `gradle test`, which

-This may come in handy in your own local development cycles.
+may come in handy in your own local development cycles.

 <a name="who"></a>
 ## Continuous integration